 F11 – Government Code Search

-Foods from government-sourced databases are assigned a unique number.
-To access these foods, enter the number in the Search box and press F11.
+Foods from government-sourced databases (USDA, Health Canada, etc.) are assigned a unique number.
+To search for these foods, enter the number in the Search box and press F11.

-Tip: If you use this search, it’s helpful to keep a list of the codes readily accessible.
+Tip: If you use this search, it’s helpful to keep a list of the codes readily available.

 Use the Nutrient Search to find items high or low in a specific nutrient.